 Another thing that is going to be happening as part of these podcast seasons is new gifts.
 For each season, I will create a new gift for you.
 A freemium, a lead magnet as many of you might have heard them called.
 This is something I give to you for free when you join my email list, these are very valuable items.
 And the one that I’ve created for this particular season is called the Product Idea Generator.

-All right.
-Let's jump into the content for episode 30 today.
+Let’s jump into the content for episode 30 today.
 I have a pop quiz for you.
 Do you know how much money it costs to rescue children from child slavery?
-I want you to think about that and I'll be back in just one minute with the answer.

-Do you know the answer to my pop quiz?
-I have it for you here.
 On average, it takes $50,000 to $70,000 to rescue 1-50 kids from child slavery.
 This is according to Operation Underground Railroad, which is an organization that I fully support.
-Their entire mission is to rescue children from child trafficking -from human slavery.
+Their entire mission is to rescue children from child trafficking (aka human slavery).
 They have this stat up on their website that on average, it costs them anywhere from $50,000 to $70,000 to put together one rescue mission.
-And sometimes those rescue missions can rescue up to 50 kids, but sometimes they only rescue one.
+Sometimes those rescue missions can rescue up to 50 kids, but sometimes they only rescue one.

 This is crazy expensive, right?
 It is something that is near and dear to my heart.
 It is something that I want to help with, I want to make a big impact in this area.
 I am not Tim Ballard.
 I did not create Operation Underground Railroad.
 I do not have his skills.
 I can’t go on these missions and personally rescue these children.
 I don’t have those skills, but I can help him pay for those.

 Now, why is this so important?
 Why am I bringing this up when we’re talking about monetizing your online content marketing business?
 Well, I have to tell you a story in order to help you understand how this relates and this story is something very sacred.